rlaplaza/libarvo/README.md

 ### pip

-To install the Python API with the embedded libarvo shared library you can use pip.
+(TO BE ADDED) To install the Python API with the embedded libarvo shared library you can use pip.

 ```shell
 pip install libarvo